cap-js-community/cds-cucumber/README.md

 ### Create a project

 Make sure you have a CAP project.
-You can create a one with the following command:
+You can create one with the following command:

 ```sh
 cds init --add samples,sqlite